tera-private-mods/fps-utils/README.md

   I don't have a patreon because I enjoy being poor, so send me memes on discord instead!

 ### Note
+**There might be issues with the script and the EU version of the game currently, will fix when NA gets the update

 Updated frequently, please redownload if something doesn't work before telling me about issues, thanks!

 ## How to use: